 TCCS offers a wide variety of academic enrichment experiences for students in all grades.
 Enrichment courses, clubs, field trips and special projects enhance the core curriculum and support our school’s goals for the healthy development of students, intellectually, artistically and socially.
 STEAM (science, technology, engineering, arts and mathematics) and Wellness are two focal areas for our enrichment activities.
 Enrichment takes place during the school day and after-school.

 Teachers College Community School partners with music educators from Teachers College to offer high-quality music education experiences for students.
-Taught by Teachers College Music Education students, all children at TCCS learn to write, create, compose, sing, analyze and perform various genres of music.
+Children at TCCS learn to write, create, compose, sing, analyze and perform various genres of music.
 Students showcase their musical progress at our annual Celebration Ceremony in the Spring.
-The following are the musical offerings for the 2017-2018 school year.
+The following are the tentative musical offerings for the 2019-2020 school year:

 After School Music Clubs

-Choir and Orchestra provide 4th, 5th and 6th grade students with opportunities for ensemble work and performance throughout the school year.
-Through our TC Clubs program, students in Choir and Orchestra are able to practice their craft by singing and playing advanced repertoire from various genres and world music.
+Orchestra provides 4th-8th grade students with opportunities for ensemble work and performance throughout the school year.
+Through our TC Clubs program, students in Orchestra are able to practice their craft by singing and playing advanced repertoire from various genres and world music.